iamrecursion/absol/notes/metaverify_design_notes.md

   to a noop.
 Nevertheless, this is program-level verification, and hence is not quite in accordance with the project philosophy.
 - To this end, I don't think that `callproc` even needs to exist.

+## Misc Notes
+Some uncategorised notes:

+- While the grammar will allow it to be defined (hence under-constrained), the creation of alternatives with semantics within other alternatives is entirely ignored.
+Ideally, the grammar would be refactored to disallow this case, but in the sake of expediency for the project it is just ignored.

+## Notes on Checking Guard Completeness
+Checking completeness of guards is the halting problem in the general case, and it is a significantly non-trivial task here.
+However, the restricted set of guard operations allowed by metaspec makes the task less difficult.
+The process is as follows:

+1. Check the guards for form: If the guards contain expressions with multiple operations or nonsensical guards, an error is emitted.
+2. Normalise the guards by performing the following translation:

+      `!=` -> `<`, `>`
+      `<=` -> `<`, `=`
+      `>=` -> `>`, `=`

+   And additionally placing all variables on the right hand side of the expression.
+3. There is now a simple set of patterns to match, so we group patterns keyed on the left and right hand side of each expression and an ordering is imposed on these groups.
+This ordering is arbitrary and it doesn't matter how it is created.
+4. For groups $g_0, \dots, g_n$, where $g_i = (l op r | op \in \{<, =, >\})$, we
+   need to have a situation where for each element in $g_i$, all three elements in $g_{i+1}$ exist.
+A catch-all clause can be substituted for any set of guards, allowing correctness.
+5. If this condition is satisfied, then the guards are complete.

+This algorithm is incredibly inefficient (with factorial complexity), but the problem itself seems to be NP-complete as the only way to guarantee completeness is to perform an exhaustive check (maybe some proof of equivalence to some NP-complete problem to come).

+The suspicion here is that this checking method over-constrains the form of valid guard patterns.
+This is confirmed by a set of guards as follows, for variables `n1`, `n2`:

+    (n1 <= 2, n2 == 2)
+    (n1 <= 2)
+    (n1 > 2)

+This set of guards would not be allowed by the algorithm above.
+To allow useful guards like this, the algorithm requires alteration as follows:

+1. Perform steps 1 to 3 as for the above algorithm.
+The guards are now in a normalised form, and have some ordering imposed upon them.
+2.

+While these examples have been in terms of a variable and a constant, this algorithm should work just as well for relations between variables: `(n1 < n2)`.